-Rehearsal for Commencement will begin promptly at 9:30 a.m. on Friday, May 6, in the Buswell Library.
-At that time, you will receive specific instructions for lining up, marching, seating, and receiving diplomas
+Rehearsal for Commencement will begin promptly at 9:30 a.m. on Friday, May 5th, in the Library.
+At that time, you will receive specific instructions for lining up, marching, seating, and receiving diplomas.

-Commencement will be held at 3:00 p.m. on Saturday, May 7, in Edman Chapel.
-Please arrive for line up no later than 2:15 p.m. at Buswell Library.
-Specific locations for lining up will be given at rehearsal.
+Commencement will be held at 3:00 p.m. on Saturday, May 6th, in Edman Chapel.
+Please arrive for line up no later than 2:15 p.m. at the Library, 2nd floor.